Cold-Weather Trouser Alternatives

 Winter, on the other hand, is a completely different ball game.
 Although jeans and chinos are still perfectly acceptable, there are now a wealth of cold-weather choices available to the modern gent that are designed to keep you warm and looking stylish.

-With that in mind, we’ve decided to bring you a rundown of five alternative trousers styles for AW14 that you may have yet to consider, while offering some ideas on how to wear them.
+With that in mind, we’ve decided to bring you a rundown of five alternative trousers styles that you may have yet to consider, while offering some ideas on how to wear them.

 As always, we’re assuming that you’ve already built a solid capsule wardrobe full of simple, versatile and classic pieces that will benefit from the addition of these items.